thegreenwebfoundation/co2.js/README.md

 For user facing applications, CO2.js could be used to check & block the uploading of carbon intensive files.
 Or, to present users with information about the carbon impact of their online activities (such as browsing a website).

-The above a just a few examples of the many and varied ways CO2.js can be applied to provide carbon estimates for data transfer.
+The above are just a few examples of the many and varied ways CO2.js can be applied to provide carbon estimates for data transfer.
 If you’re using CO2.js in production we’d love to hear how!
 [Contact us](https://www.thegreenwebfoundation.org/support-form/) via our website.

 ## Installation